Giovanni Battista Guarini: Life

-He was the father of Anna Guarini, one of the famous virtuose singers of the Ferrara court, the three women of the concerto di donne.
+Guarini was a prominent member of several academies, including the Eterei of Padua, the Crusca of Florence, the Innominati of Parma, the Gelati of Bologna, and the Umoristi of Rome.
+He was the father of the scholar Alessandro Guarini and of Anna Guarini, one of the famous virtuose singers of the Ferrara court, the three women of the concerto di donne.
 She was murdered by her husband in 1598, with the assistance of her brother Girolamo.